jerclarke/dhammapada/dhammapada-comparative.md

 	Mara does not overcome him //
 	as the wind, a mountain of rock.

-**[JER]** If you stay focused on impurities and the foul, are well controlled in your senses, moderate in diet, full of faith and energy, you will certainly not be overwhelmed by Mara (temptation), just as the wind cannot shake a mountain of rock.
+**[JER]** If you stay focused on impurities and the foul, are well controlled in your senses, moderate in diet, full of faith and energy, you will certainly not be overwhelmed by Mara the corrupter, just as the wind cannot shake a mountain of rock.

 ### 9